- 1. Users must have an active User Account in their GenRocket Organization

 - Java 1.8 u20

 Note 1: Some of the Generators take memory to maintain the uniqueness of random data that is being generated, therefore along with JAVA_HOME environment variable also, set JAVA_OPTS environment variable.

 For Windows users, set JAVA_OPTS to -Xms512m -Xmx2048m -XX:-UseGCOverheadLimit

 For Linux/Mac users, set JAVA_OPTS to -Xms512m -Xmx2048m -XX:PermSize=512m -XX:MaxPermSize=2048m

 Note 2: For versions greater than Java 9+, please update JAVA_OPTS environment variable to

 JAVA_OPTS=-Xms512m -Xmx2048m --add-opens java.base/jdk.internal.loader=ALL-UNNAMED --add-opens jdk.zipfs/jdk.nio.zipfs=ALL-UNNAMED

 5. Don’t Install the GenRocket Runtime on a Secure Drive or Virtual Drive

 Because of the security setting implemented by companies, GenRocket may not run on secure drives.
 Please make sure your team installs GenRocket on their unsecured drive (usually the C:\ drive.)

-If you have purchased GenRocket licenses you will need to select a hosting option - Cloud, Private Cloud, or On-premise.
-The majority of GenRocket proof of concepts are hosted on our cloud environment.
-If you are interested in an on-premise installation please contact firstname.lastname@example.org.
+If you have purchased GenRocket licenses, you will need to select a hosting option - Virtual Private Cloud (Multi-Tenant) or Dedicated Private Cloud (Single Tenant).
+GenRocket proof of concepts are hosted in our VPC environment.

 To learn how to install GenRocket Runtime, please see one of the following articles: